top of page

 And possibly raking in the dough with a door charge, as well.

-So, in order to protect musicians from being taken advantage of by club owners – as well, I suppose, as from themselves, so to speak – the Musicians Union stepped in and basically said: “If you show up to play, then you deserve to get paid.”
-And get paid a fair wage for your performance.
-The emotional high from the music and the free draft beer was just your “tip jar” take for the night.
-The salary money was your payment.
+So, in order to protect musicians from being taken advantage of by club owners – as well, I suppose, as from themselves, so to speak – the Musicians Union was formed.
+And their job was to step in and basically tell nightclub owners and show promoters n' such:

 Cool.
 Sounds really helpful.
 Right?